 Go with your child when giving a timeout.

 Yelling, get mad at their crying, or showing other signs of anger can happen to the best of us.
 Not only does admitting we’ve done wrong model good behaviour, it also re-establishes trust.
-Yelling can be quite damaging to young children.
+Yelling is damaging.